-Just over a year ago, the New York Times issued a correction to an op-ed in which Diana Nyad accuses her high school swim coach, Jack Nelson, of sexual abuse:
+Just over a year ago, the New York Times issued a correction to an op-ed in which Diana Nyad accuses her high school swim coach, Jack Nelson, of sexual abuse.
+The correction reads:

 An earlier version of this article incorrectly described an event associated with the initial assault on the author.
 It was a swim meet, not the state swimming championships.

 The change gave the illusion that The Times had cleaned up Nyad’s mess.
 “We published a thorough correction,” editor Alicia Wittmeyer told journalist Irv Muchnick, “and don’t plan to comment beyond it.”

 But the correction was far from thorough, leaving most of Nyad’s fabrications intact.

 The Times may not care—“My Life After Sexual Assault” is, after all, an opinion piece.
 But when Nyad provides all the lurid details of that first episode of alleged abuse, she presents the event as fact, not opinion.
 The Times, then, has a responsibility to confirm that Nyad is telling the truth, especially when her ostensible facts involve unsubstantiated allegations against a real person.